Vanja-S/physio-app-tpo/server-build/README.md

 > example: port: 8081

 # 2. Requirments
+- Create folder "logs" in this directory
+- Create folder tmp in this directory
 - Navigate to base folder of server where fizio-app.jar is located and set Java version to 17.
 - Keycloak started
 - Database Server running with proper schema